SpektreWorks/spektreworks.github.io/carrier_board/index.md

 # Introduction
 The primary purpose of the SpektreWorks Multi-Rotor Carrier Board for the Pixhawk Cube is to reduce the rat’s nest of wires and modules typically associated with a multi-rotor assembly.
 It provides built-in power distribution, redundant power supplies for the autopilot, built-in fail-over power selection, a separate payload power regulator, and many other features.

-While this carrier board is geometrically optimized for quadcopters and octocopters, it provides connections for every function of the Pixhawk autopilot.
-Therefore, this board can be integrated into any vehicle type that is supported by the Pixhawk Cube.
+While this carrier board is geometrically optimized for quadcopters, X8 configurations, and octocopters, it provides connections for every function of the Pixhawk autopilot.
+Therefore, this board can be integrated into any vehicle type that is supported by the Pixhawk Cube, including all other multi-rotor frame types, plane, rover, sub, and antenna tracker.

 ## Features At-A-Glance
 - Up to 12-cell Lithium battery (50.4V)